inet-framework/inet-showcases/_docs/wireless/pathloss/index.md

   follow a lognormal distribution.
 It is useful for modeling shadowing caused by objects such as trees.

-Other path loss models in INET include `RayleighFading`, `NakagamiFading`, `UwbIrStochasticPathLoss`, `BreakpointPathLoss`, and `SuiPathLoss`.
+Other path loss modules in INET include `RayleighFading`, `NakagamiFading`, `UwbIrStochasticPathLoss`, `BreakpointPathLoss`, and `SuiPathLoss`.

-The various path loss models each have sets of parameters to fine-tune their behavior.
+The various path loss modules each have sets of parameters to fine-tune their behavior.
 In this showcase we leave the parameters at their defaults.